tweag/nickel/lsp/nls/README.md

 ## Formatting Capabilities

-Formatting in `nls` is currently based on [Topiary](https://github.com/tweag/topiary).
-NLS exposes a formatting capability when compiled with the `format` Cargo feature, which is enabled by default.
+Formatting in `nls` is currently based on [Topiary](https://github.com/tweag/topiary), used as a library.
 No configuration or external dependencies are necessary.